al3x5577/EmbeddedSystems/README.md

 Playground.h provides a playground() function.
 This function has to be called in a loop.

 #### Function
-There are four programms available with the funtion.
+There are four programmes available with the funtion.
 (One for each button)

-The Startup mode is for choosing the programm.
+The Startup mode is for choosing the program.
 It is visualised by the led pattern: 10011001.
 To go back to this mode hold button 1 and 2 for max half a second.
 If you do so, all leds will turn on, then off and then the indicator pattern will show up.

-##### Programm 1
+##### Program 1
-Button test programm.
+Button test program.
 Turns on led1 if button1 is pressed.
 Same for button2, 3 and 4.

-##### Programm 2
+##### Program 2
-Board test programm.
+Board test program.
 Turns PORTB on and off in intervalls of 500 ms.

-##### Programm 3
+##### Program 3
-Lauflicht (chaser light) programm.
+Lauflicht (chaser light) program.

-##### Programm 4
+##### Program 4
-Increment / Decrement programm.
+Increment / Decrement program.
 Press button1 to increment, button2 to decrement.